volvo-cars/eene-nav-bandit-sim/README.md

 **NOTE**: Charging power prior distribution parameters `r0` and `s0` are merged to a single parameter `xi_0` in the paper.

+## Contributing

+The code is provided "as is", but we welcome contributions as outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

-The code is licensed under an Apache 2.0 license.
-The code is provided "as is".
+The code is licensed under an Apache 2.0 license, copyright 2023 Volvo Car Corporation.

 ## Acknowledgements